stridecolossus/jove-blog/blog/part-2-triangle/render-pass.md

 * Note that Spring beans are generally singleton instances.

-This should result in code that is both simpler to develop and (more importantly) considerably easier to maintain.
-In particular we no longer need to be concerned about inter-dependencies when components are added or refactored.
+This should result in code that is both simpler to develop and (more importantly) considerably easier to maintain and test.

-However one disadvantage of this approach is that the swapchain cannot be easily recreated when it is invalidated, e.g. when the window is minimised or resized.
+One minor disadvantage of this approach is that the swapchain cannot be easily recreated when it is invalidated, e.g. when the window is minimised or resized.
 This functionality is deferred to a future chapter.

 ### Integration